Mango-information-systems/mango-is-website/business/_posts/2013-01-01-sample-blog-post.md

 <div class="row">
 	<div class="span6">
-		HTML tags are supported within markdown
+		<p>HTML tags are supported within markdown</p>
 	</div>
 	<div class="span6">
-		so that we can do more complex stuff, including playing around with javascripts & client side data visualizations/interactions
+		<p>so that we can do more complex stuff, including playing around with javascripts & client side data visualizations/interactions</p>
 	</div>
 </div>